sdeming/botarena/LANGUAGE.md

 - Constants must be named with ALL_CAPS
 - Constants can only be defined once
 - Constant values must be valid floating-point numbers or expressions evaluating to numbers
-- The value is evaluated and substituted during parsing
+- The value is evaluated and substituted during parsing (constants are substituted at parse time, not runtime)
 - Expressions can only reference constants that were defined earlier in the code

 ### Built-in Constants